 - Intercom Ring (ICOM Ring) button

 - Intercom Voice (ICOM Voice) button

 - Intercom Originate Only (ICOM Orig Only) button

 - Loudspeaker Paging button

-- Personal line button (Key mode only)
+- Personal Line button (Key mode only)

 - Prime line button (Behind Switch mode only)

-In Behind Switch operating mode, the system automatically assigns two prime lines to each port on an MLX module - one for the MLX telephone and one for the device connected to the Multi-Function Module (MFM).
+On an MLX module, one of the prime lines is for the MLX telephone and one is for the device connected to the Multi-Function Module (MFM).
 If an MFM is not connected to an MLX telephone or the MLX port is not used, the prime line for the MFM can be removed.
 The prime line can then be assigned to other users.